vpeter1119/falagico/README.md

 FaLaGiCo stands for Fantasy Language Gibberish Converter.
 You can enter any text and Falagico converts it to a gibberish that looks like the selected fantasy language.
 This hobby project is entirely non-commercial.

+You can find the full API documentation here: https://vpeter1119.github.io/falagico

 ## Get Started

 To add Falagico to your package, use the following command: